 One of the primary reasons for resetting an Android phone or tablet is to fix problems.
-Sometimes problems in our Android are caused by data saved in the phone, such as apps from unknown source.
-You will discover that it gets to the time when your Android or tablet will start hanging as a result of files you installed in it.
-Hence, factory reset Android to correct the problem.
+Sometimes problems in our Android are caused by data saved in the phone, such as apps from unknown sources.
+You will discover that it gets to the time when your Android or tablet will start hanging as a result of the files you installed in it.
+Hence, the factory reset Android to correct the problem.

-It is necessary you backup your data before you proceed to reset your Android or Tablet.
+It is necessary for you to backup your data before you proceed to reset your Android or Tablet.
 Hence the need to reconsider your decision and know whether the factory reset will do more harm than good.

 However, before you proceed to factory reset your Android you need to consider the possible disadvantages which are;

-- If your data is not properly backed up you may end up in losing your data without getting them back.
+- If your data is not properly backed up you may end up losing your data without getting them back.